KPI of the Day – Logistics: # Fuel consumption per distance ran

 Measures the average amount of fuel used per unit of distance.
 It is most commonly measured in liters per 100 kilometers (l/100 km) or gallons per mile (GPM).

-Measuring fuel consumption in liters per kilometers or GPM, conveys the amount of gas that will be used, more intuitively than kilometer per liter or miles per gallon, which can be misleading.
+Measuring fuel consumption in liters per kilometers or GPM, conveys the amount of gas that will be used, more intuitively than a kilometer per liter or miles per gallon, which can be misleading.
 There are numerous variations in driving styles and road conditions, car and weather, all of which can have a bearing on the results achieved.

 When related to logistics and distribution, fuel consumption can have a major impact on operational costs.
-Measuring # Fuel consumption per distance ran is of vital importance for the logistics and distribution industry, since fuel is considered a high cost commodity and a major budget feature for all vehicle fleets that distribute merchandise.
+Measuring # Fuel consumption per distance ran is of vital importance for the logistics and distribution industry, since fuel is considered a high-cost commodity and a major budget feature for all vehicle fleets that distribute merchandise.

-As the second largest expense for trucking organizations in the supply chain, labor costs being the first, increasing fuel efficiency and minimizing fuel consumption are certainly major objectives for logistics and distribution companies around the globe.
+As the second-largest expense for trucking organizations in the supply chain, labor costs being the first, increasing fuel efficiency and minimizing fuel consumption are certainly major objectives for logistics and distribution companies around the globe.
 Transport is currently also responsible for around a quarter of total greenhouse gas emissions, which generally exerts pressure on maintaining compliance with environmental regulations.